We're activists, researchers, journalists, municipal workers, and other people interested in transparent government.

 The community maintains an open-source code repository with shared resources for extracting useful information from records found at any Data Source.

-We're developing a gold standard for police transparency and data accessibility.
+By documenting the data available in every local criminal legal system, we're developing a gold standard for police transparency and data accessibility.

 Citizens and governments can evaluate local departments against this standard, and transparency advocates can help incentivize police administrators to provide data in more accessible formats.